Presents

 String Trio in g minor, Op.39

-Hermann’s composition are mostly chamber music and include three string quartets, a string quintet, a sextet for winds and piano and this string trio.
+Hermann’s compositions are mostly chamber music and include three string quartets, a string quintet, a sextet for winds and piano and this string trio.
 The Op.
 39 Trio in g minor for violin, viola and cello was completed around 1920.
 It is in a post-romantic style.
 The opening Allegro moderato begins with the viola introducing a somewhat dark, yearning melody over the cello cross string accompaniment which gives the music considerable spaciousness.
 The middle movement, an Adagio, is in the form of a lovely romanza.
 The finale, Allegretto, begins with an introduction of bright arpeggios before the viola enters with the main theme quickly taken up by the violin.

 Long unavailable, we feel that this is a very valuable work from the post-romantic era and recommend it to both professionals and amateurs.